neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-week-4/README.md

 However some students find it helpful to have some guidance and suggestions on what to do.
 Therefore we provide **optional** challenges that the students can work on.

+Find a template for a Slack message [here](self-directed-learning-week-4.md).
+Alternatively push the file to the students repository.

 Feel free to add more options according to the needs of your students.
 For example: